puppeteer/puppeteer/docs/api/puppeteer.elementhandle.boundingbox.md

 # ElementHandle.boundingBox() method

-This method returns the bounding box of the element (relative to the main frame), or `null` if the element is not visible.
+This method returns the bounding box of the element (relative to the main frame), or `null` if the element has no effect on layout (example: `display: none`).

 #### Signature: